-SRv6 SIDs are advertised as sub-TLVs in the SRv6 Locator TLV except for SRv6 End.X SIDs/LAN End.X SIDs which are associated with a specific Neighbor/Link and are therefore advertised as sub-TLVs of E-Router-Link TLV.
+SRv6 SIDs are advertised as Sub-TLVs in the SRv6 Locator TLV except for SRv6 End.X SIDs/LAN End.X SIDs which are associated with a specific Neighbor/Link and are therefore advertised as Sub-TLVs of E-Router-Link TLV.

-SRv6 SIDs are not directly routable and MUST NOT be installed in the forwarding plane.
+SRv6 SIDs are not directly routable.
+SRv6 SIDs learnt by via advertisements from remote routers MUST NOT be installed in the forwarding plane.
 Reachability to SRv6 SIDs depends upon the existence of a covering locator.
 Adherence to the rules defined in this section will assure that SRv6 SIDs associated with a supported algorithm will be forwarded correctly, while SRv6 SIDs associated with an unsupported algorithm will be dropped.
 NOTE: The drop behavior depends on the absence of a default/summary route covering a given locator.

-7. SRv6 Locator LSA
+6. SRv6 Locator LSA